EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 ### Procedure to create hello.cpp

-1. Create a new directory called “hello” to store your smart contract code.
+1. Create a new directory called “hello” to store your smart contract code:

 ```shell
 mkdir hello